recruiterphp/recruiter/docs/retry-policies.rst

 .. warning::
-   Questa policy accetta un array chiave-valore dove sia le chiavi che i valori devono essere stringhe parsabili dalla funzione php `strtotime`_
+   This policy accepts a key-value array where both keys and values must be strings parsable by the php `strtotime`_ function

    .. _strtotime: https://www.php.net/manual/en/function.strtotime.php